-On average, the working hours are 8 hours per day or 40 hours per week.
+On average, the working hours are eight hours per day or 40 hours per week.
 This of course depends on your job.
 Lunch breaks are typically 30 minutes up to one hour max.

 Payday is most commonly bi-monthly.
-There is statutory holiday (public holiday) pay increases equal to 1.5 times your standard wage.
+There is a statutory holiday (public holiday) pay increase equal to 1.5 times your standard wage.
 However, unlike in Australia, weekend pay increases do not exist in Canada.

 This is where we are closely tied to the American work culture.
 In most cases, starting holidays are 10 days or two weeks.
 This will increase with years of service.
 To draw top talent, companies will offer three, even four weeks of starting vacation.
 In some cases, companies will close over the Christmas holidays.
 Ultimately, starting holidays will depend on your job and industry.

 Like Australia’s Medicare, healthcare in Canada is publicly funded.
 Health care is provided by the provinces and coverage varies slightly between provinces.
-Some provinces charge a small monthly fee, however as of June 2020, British Columbia, Alberta and Ontario do not charge fees.
-On top of this, companies will provide additional coverage after completion of a probationary period.
+Some provinces charge a small monthly fee.
+On top of this, companies will provide additional coverage after the completion of a probationary period.
 This coverage is typically a percentage of the cost of medical expenses like prescriptions, ambulance, and check-ups.